Write to MySQL

 write connector options - Specify your target table name, schema, and other required properties

-- Configure the
+- Set up the

-- Select a write strategy
+- Choose a write strategy

-Strategy Description Best For partitioned
+Strategy Description Best for full (default)

 Examples

-- Full Write
+- Full write

-- Incremental Write
+- Incremental write

 write_full_mysql.yaml